yuno-payments/yuno-docs/docs/Webhooks/configure-webhooks.md

 ---
 ## Setup

-To configure your Webhooks, you need to provide Yuno's  with:
+To configure your Webhooks, you need to provide Yuno's team with:

 1. URL to receive notifications
 2. `API_key` (x-api-key) and `API_secret` (x-secret) from your side (with no format restrictions) for us to send in the notification header so your dev team can identify Yuno Webhooks.